Colgate University uses a two-stream recycling system, meaning that there is one bin for paper

-Please help Colgate and the planet by taking a moment to place your waste in the proper bin.
+Please take a moment to place your waste in the proper bin.

 Remember: When in doubt, throw it out!

 This may seem counterintuitive, but it is better to accidentally throw away a recyclable rather than contaminate an entire load of recyclables with trash.